 The Clerk of the County Court maintains court records from 1909 to date.
-You can find much of the information and records from 1990 to the present through an online search.
+You can find much information and records from 1990 to the present through an online search.

 The Clerk of the Court provides access to court-related agencies, the legal community, and the public who can perform searches on any record or event, whether the records on a deceased’s estate or estates or personal property.

 Note that records before 1909 can only be obtained from Lincoln County.
-To access the records online, one needs to visit the court’s website.
+One needs to visit the court’s website to access the records online.
 Once on the portal, one will need to:

 - Find the form for filing a copy request and indicate if they prefer to pick up their copies from the Records Division or have them mailed

 - The form can usually be accessed by clicking on the search request form

 - To be granted access to the form for a record of a video hearing in a criminal or civil case, request the JAVS request form that you can then bring to the office physically or via mail

 - If you are interested in domestic case hearing videos, you will need to visit the Transcript Video Services website

 Once you have completed a request form, you can typically send the form via email or regular mail.
 The email address of the Records Division is [email protected].